cyrilcc/org.openhab.binding.rflink/README.md

 ## Configuration

-Both bridges and sensor/actuators are easy to configure from the Paper UI.
-However, a manual configuration looks (thing file) e.g. like
+A manual configuration looks like

 _.things file_
 ```